Monster Munch: Walkers Monster Munch (1995–2008)

-Original Monster Munch relaunched (2008–present)
+Walkers Monster Munch (2008–present)

 In August 2008, Walkers announced that the brand would be relaunched again as "Mega Monster Munch" with a focus on nostalgia and an adult audience, following requests to revert the brand back to its previous state.
 With the relaunch, the crisps returned to their original larger size, and the packs include retro designs based on the original packs.
 A campaign titled "Find Our Monsters" began to coincide with the relaunch to find the original costumes used in the adverts, which had been lost for years after Walkers purchased the brand.
 A T-shirt promotion was held in the Autumn of 2009 for twelve weeks.

 A Mega Monster Munch website was launched to coincide with the relaunch.

-Flavours

 A product called "Mega Monster Munch Webs" was sold starting from Halloween in September 2013 and came in a bacon flavour.
 This product has been popular enough to be released every Halloween after that.
 This product had previously been marketed under the Wotsits brand as "Wotsits Wafflers," when it was re-launched in July 2012, and was resold as simply "Wafflers" afterwards under the Smiths brand.

 In 2016 Monster Munch Pickled Onion was voted the champion of the World Cup of Crisps.

 In August 2019, the packaging was updated alongside other Walkers Snacks, to inform about a reduction in plastic used on the packet.
 The Walkers logo also returned to the front of the packaging for the first time in 11 years.
 The flavours and monsters remained the same.